ElectrifyPro/calcbot-docs/reference/commands.md

 ## `c-matrix gaussian`

 Performs gaussian elimination on the given matrix, and returns the result in reduced row echelon form.
+This command can be used to find solutions to linear systems of equations.

 * **Shorthand**: `c-m gau`
 * **Aliases**: `gaussian`, `gauss`, `gau`